 As you well know, going digital has become the primary way businesses engage prospects, qualify leads, and complete sales.
 But how do you know if what you’re doing is working?
 The answer: a digital marketing audit.

-In this blog, we break down what all goes into a digital marketing audit and give you a template so you can perform the audit yourself.
+In this blog, we break down everything that goes into a digital marketing audit and give you a template so you can perform the audit yourself.

 How to Perform an Online Marketing Audit

 An audit is a perfect way to determine where your company stands in relation to your competition and determine what you’re wasting your energy on and what you really should be focusing on.

 As you perform your audit, these are the areas you’ll want to analyze:

 Every company is living its own story.
 What’s yours?
 What part of the story are you in?
 This part of your audit is an honest self-reflection.
 Ask yourself:

 - What is the purpose of our business?

 - What markets are we reaching out to?

 Answering these questions sets the tone for the entire audit, giving it direction and setting the trajectory of the reporting.